‹ All hosts Report host

 Ours is a 1902 built house with cavity walls downstairs, solid brick upstairs, the house was doubled in size in 1993.
 The cavity walls are insulated and there is ample insulation in the two loft areas.
 Total floor area 150 square metres, heating supplied by 15mm pipework to radiators.

-We have 4.4kW solar PV panels and 12kW battery storage and 180L hot water cylinder with iBoost (immersion).
+We have 11 solar PV panels (ESE facing) on the front of our property and 11 panels (WNW facing - installed May '25) on the rear (a total of 9.3kW) and 12kW battery storage and 180L hot water cylinder with iBoost (immersion).

 The Octopus installed ASHP (Daikin Altherma 3 Monobloc - 11kW) replaced our 30-year-old gas fired Rayburn cooker and back boiler, we now have no gas to the property, cooking is by an electric oven and an induction hob.
-We are currently on the Octopus Cosy tariff so that (particularly in winter months) we can charge the batteries with cheap rate electricity between 04:00-07:00 and 13:00-16:00 resulting in our average unit cost of electricity for the year Nov ’23 to Nov ’24 being 14.93p, this average has fallen to 12.45p since 1st April ’24.
+We are currently on the Octopus Cosy tariff so that (particularly in winter months) we can charge the batteries with cheap rate electricity between 04:00-07:00, 13:00-16:00 and 22:00-00:00 resulting in our average unit cost of electricity taken from the grid over the winter months being less than 15p per unit.
+We earn 15p per unit on everything we export to the grid and over a year we now generate as much as we consume.

 Installation took place in the last week of October ‘23 over five days.
 The Octopus installers were very friendly and took great care of our property throughout covering carpets and wood flooring with strong plastic sheeting or absorbent rubber backed matting.
 Octopus gifted us a fan heater for the few days when we were without heating and would have provided more heaters if necessary.
 We were without hot water for less than two full days.